agrana/ask-gpt/README.md

 # Obsidian ChatGPT Plugin

 A plugin for [Obsidian](https://obsidian.md/) that allows you to interact with OpenAI's ChatGPT directly from your editor.
 Select text in your markdown files and send it to ChatGPT to receive AI-generated responses.
-Customize the assistant's behavior using a system message (prefix) and integrate the responses seamlessly into your notes.
+Customize the assistant's behavior using a system message and integrate the responses seamlessly into your notes.

 ## Features